 You are asked to verify the password.
 Type in exactly the same password.
 If you type in a wrong password, you will be prompted to enter the correct password again.
-To delete or disable the password function, highlight "Supervisor Password" and press <Enter>, instead of typing in a new password.
-Press the <Esc> key to return to the main menu.
+To delete or disable the password function, highlight "Supervisor Password" and press <Enter>.
+Instead of typing in a new password, press the <Enter> key, and then press any key to return to the main menu.